How does a Shoulder Dislocation happen?

-While we know that ligaments and labrum are damaged in a dislocation, the degree of collateral damage plays a significant role in determining proper treatment.
-X-rays and MRI are frequently necessary to determine the extent of the damage.
-With certain types of ligament tears, surgery may be more likely to help.
+While we know that ligaments and labrum are always going to sustain some degree of damage in a dislocation, the degree of collateral damage plays a significant role in determining proper treatment.
+X-rays and MRI are frequently necessary to determine the extent of the structural injury.
+With certain types of ligament tears, surgery may be more likely to help and rehabilitation more appropriate for other types of tears.
 Likewise, the socket or the ball can also be damaged by a dislocation and depending on the severity of such damage, surgery may be more or less likely to be recommended.

 Arthroscopic repair will be recommended for typical patients with dislocations requiring surgery.
-This involves a repair of the damaged labrum along with a tightening of the ligaments which typically are stretched from the shoulder dislocating.
-This is a relatively minor and outpatient surgery but return to sport may take 4-6 months depending on the demands your particular sport places on your shoulder.
+This is an outpatient procedure to repair of the damaged labrum and the ligaments which typically are stretched from the shoulder dislocating.
+This is a relatively minor and outpatient surgery but return to sport may take 4-6 months depending on the demands your particular activities place on your shoulder.
 Several months of therapy are also necessary for a full recovery.
+However, some patients have more complex patterns of instability that may require more than a routine arthroscopic repair.

 Some athletes have a condition in which the ball repeatedly comes close to dislocating but does not quite come completely out and lock in front of the socket.
 This is known as a subluxation.
 While less dramatic than a dislocation, these can negatively affect confidence and ultimately, performance in an athlete.
 Additionally, the cumulative damage of this lesser injury can, over time, approach the amount of anatomic damage that can be done with a single dislocation event.
 When shoulder subluxations are treated early and appropriately, frequently a full recovery can be made without surgery.
 If this becomes a more chronic condition, surgical repair via outpatient arthroscopy could become necessary.